apixu/apixu-go/README.md

 ## Install

-go get -t ./...
+go get github.com/andreiavrammsd/apixu-go

 ## Error handling

 For more details of an API method error, assert it to the [apixu.Error](./error.go) type.

-## Methods implementations status
+## Methods implementation status

 | Method | Implemented
 | :-   | :-